ugodevkit/tecdec/README.md

 # TecDec
 The TecDec model is an experiment that applyes the text classification CNN approach to a macro level social analysis (power dynamics).
 It is designed to be a tool for various multidisciplinary venues, but mainly for CCDA (Computational Critical Discourse Analysis).
 The project is in **beta**, but I hope to develop it fast.
-The model performs binary classification to distinguish between technocratic and deliberative frames in text.
+The model performs binary classification to distinguish between technocratic and deliberative frames in text (Japanese).

 In this repository you will find a Python Trial Workbench application, that helps you download the model from Hugging Face (SpaCy best model, or a wheel), the weights, and even the raw JSONL data, and play a bit with them.
 There is a test-tab and a benchmark-tab.
 It is still in a development phase, so there can be errors.